Asherchewzy/Custom-aeon-slider-CAD/README.md

 ![Preview of sliders](images/sliders.jpg)

 ## Message from the Creator
-Download the zip file by clicking on the green "<> code" button or clone the repo.

 You can choose to print one side in a cheaper material to test it's fit, if you please.
 I have printed earlier prototypes and made improvements on the fit as well as surface area of contact to improve speed of grinds.

 A commercial solution is available.
 However, for some regions custom 3DP may be a cheaper alternative.
 One may also wish to print a single side only.
 The contact area for a soul based grind is about 56.7% lesser when compared to a commercial solution, which means less friction and a faster grind.
 For me, this is a passion project.
 I decided to challenge myself by learning a whole new skillset and a few softwares.